texne/proficiency.cs.illinois.edu/index.md

 ### <a name="next" class="anchor"></a> Next Proficiency Exam Dates and Times

-Spring 2023 proficiency exams will be held around the start of spring classes.
+Fall 2023 proficiency exams will be held around the start of spring classes.
+We plan to administer the exams in-person, in the CBTF, our computer-based testing facility, late in freshman orientation week continuing into early in the first week of classes.
+Information on signing up for a time in the CBTF will be posted in early August.

-* Friday January 13th, 1:30-4:40pm
-* Tuesday January 17th, 7-10pm

 <!-- -->
-The exams will be given online with zoom proctoring.
 As we get closer to the exam dates, details will be added under the individual courses below.

 **Note that CS proficiency exams are no longer using the online CBTF.**